zbchristian/BatteryMonitor/Readme.md

 Analog to digital conversion
 ============================
-Internal 12-bit ADC of the ESP32 processor.
-The ADC is quite noisy and an averaging (low pass filter) is used in the software in order to achieve the resolution of about 50mA.
-The ADS1115 16 bit ADC is readily available as a module.
+The ADC ADS1115 with 16 bit resolution is readily available as a module.
 It exhibits 4 channels, a wide adjustable voltage range, a build in amplifier and can directly measure voltage differences.

 Android APP
 ===========